Q: Is there anything that can be done if an uninsured motorist hits my car?

 Q: What can I do?

 A: It is important that you attend your scheduled appointments with doctors, physical therapists and others involved in your medical care.
 Be sure to follow your treatment plan.
 It is equally important that you tell your doctor how you feel – accurately and completely.
 You may want to make notes to help you remember what you want to say to, or ask your doctor.

 Q: Do I need a personal injury lawyer?

 A: Depending on the factors involved in your case, you may be able to resolve issues without a lawyer.
 For example, if you have a car accident with damages only to your vehicle, the process is pretty clear.
 However, if any accident, automobile or otherwise, results in a personal injury or loss of life, a personal injury attorney is good to have on your side.

 That’s because every situation is different, so there are no hard-and-fast rules for evaluating the claim.
 In addition, it often pits an individual or family against the vast resources of an insurance company, which is typically looking after its own interests – not yours.

-Because most reputable personal injury attorneys provide an initial consultation at no charge to you, it is certainly worth a small investment of your time to find out.
+Because most reputable personal injury attorneys provide an initial free personal injury case consultation at no charge to you, it is certainly worth a small investment of your time to find out.

 In addition, our office will pay certain costs of preparing your case on your behalf.
 These costs are typically associated with the collection of medical records, written reports from doctors and fees charged to us for depositions, experts and court filing fees.
 An itemization of these costs is provided to you when your claim is concluded and need to be paid by you out of your portion of the recovery.